zengbing15/implement-dapp-doc/docs/felixbot-dapp.md

 $ export BOT_TOKEN=<BOT_TOKEN>
 ```

 ## Set up the Configuration for Lumos

-The act of sending a red packet is actually transferring CKBytes, so you can set up the configure manager and indexer of lumos first.
+The act of sending a red packet is actually transferring CKBytes which means a transfer transaction.
+You can use lumos to implement the transfer transaction, see [Transfer-Tx DApp demo](transfer-tx-dapp-demo).

+Set up the configure manager and indexer of lumos first.

 ```javascript title="/felix/lib/server.js"
 const { Indexer } = require("@ckb-lumos/indexer");